 With some disputes, you may be required to respond with additional documentation after the card brand reviews your initial response.
 This is called "pre-arbitration".
 You will receive an email notification if this occurs, with the subject line "Update on Disputed Payment."
 The email will look like this:

-If you receive an email like this, and the dispute status in your Stax dashboard says "Pending", you should upload new documentation along with a written explanation confirming why the cardholder is not owed the refund.
-Note that if you do not upload any additional documentation, you will automatically lose the dispute.
+You will also receive an email from Shelterluv (email@example.com) letting you know that additional information is being requested for the dispute.
+If you receive an email like this, you should reply with new documentation along with a written explanation confirming why the cardholder is not owed the refund.
+Note that if you do not reply with any additional documentation, you will automatically lose the dispute.

 Dispute Prevention and Responses